OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 #### To-Build

-THe missing pieces that get created locally include:
+The missing pieces that get created locally include:

 - Read `stdin` function for receiving subscribe/unsubscribe events while the connection is running.
   - Messages to handle will always have the same format: `'{"event": "subscribe", "symbol": ticker}'`